-3. The dat argument is both input and output, and its value may be changed even on processes different from the final result destination.
+- 1. The dat argument is both input and output, and its value may be changed even on processes different from the final result destination. - 2.
+The dat argument may also be a long integer scalar.

 psb_snd - Send data

 call psb_snd(icontxt, dat, dst, m)